arslan578/arslan578/README.md

 - 👯 I have worked with [Pointlaz](https://www.pointlaz.com/en)
 - 👨‍💻 All of my projects are available at [arslan.com](https://arslan.com)
 - 📝 I regularly write articles on [blog.com](https://blog.com)
-- 💬 Ask me about **Web Development, IoT, Mobile Development, Cybersecurity, DevOps**
+- 💬 Ask me about anything
 - 📫 How to reach me: **arslanzaheer977@gmail.com**
 - 📄 Know about my experiences: [Resume](https://resume.com)
 - ⚡ Fun fact: **I think I am a Programming Doctor**